xpqz/dyalog-docs/windows-ui-guide/docs/find-and-replace-dialogs.md

 Now let us suppose that you wish to replace all occurrences of "Adam" with "Amanda".
 First select *Replace* from the *Edit* menu.
 This will cause the *Find Dialog* box to be replaced by the *Find/Replace* Dialog box.
 Enter the string "Amanda" into the box labelled *Replace* With, then click *Replace All*.
 All occurrences of "Adam" in the current Edit window are changed to "Amanda".
 To repeat the same global change in another function, simply open an edit window and click *Replace All* again.
 If instead you only want to change particular instances of "Adam" to "Amanda" you may use *Find Next* to locate the ones you want, and then *Replace* to make each individual alteration.

 Text searches are performed using PCRE.
 If the *Use Regular Expressions* box is checked, the full range of regular expressions provided by PCRE are available for use.
-See [PCRE Regular Expression Syntax Summary](../../language-reference-guide/pcre-specifications/pcre-regular-expression-syntax-summary)
+See [PCRE Regular Expression Syntax Summary](../../language-reference-guide/pcre-specifications/pcre-regular-expression-syntax-summary).
-Language Reference Guide:

-Appendix A.

 ### Saving and Quitting